 Logan: That’s so well said Martha, and I think there’s probably an entire additional podcast episode we could have with you, just breaking down how you make that organizational shift, as you mentioned, that’s kind of the rub there.
 Once you’ve kind of made that mental shift organizationally, there are a lot of rippling effects when you start to make that.
 For the interest of time though, today we’re going to round it out.
 I really appreciate you sharing so much valuable information and perspective, not only your years of experience working with CIOs, but the network that you’re plugged into that other IT leaders can kind of learn from that communal knowledge today by you being a guest on the show.

-Pradeep, I also appreciate you, as always, being a recurring speaker on the show.
-Pradeep, if anyone is new to listening to the podcast and they haven’t yet connected with you, what’s the best way for them to reach out or learn more about Cigniti or follow up with any questions they’ve got for you directly?
+I also appreciate you, as always, being a recurring speaker on the show.
+If anyone is new to listening to the podcast and they haven’t yet connected with you, what’s the best way for them to reach out or learn more about Cigniti or follow up with any questions they’ve got for you directly?

 Logan: Martha, same question to you.
 If listeners, either they are new on your radar or would like to go deeper with your books or some of the content, what’s the best way for them to learn more about your firm or stay in touch with you or follow along with some of the content that you’re sharing more digitally than in person these days, but what are some of those best avenues?